 - 1. To elect 12 directors. - 2.
 To report on the course of business during the year ended December 31, 2004, to adopt and approve the Company's Consolidated Balance Sheet as at December 31, 2004, its Consolidated Statement of Income for the year ended December 31, 2004, and the declaration of dividends by the Board of Directors as reflected in the Company's 2004 Annual Report to Stockholders. - 3.
-To adopt amendments to the Articles of Incorporation of the Company to: - (a) make mandatory revisions to comply with recent changes in Netherlands Antilles law; and - (b) make voluntary revisions to (1) take advantage of the flexibility provided by recent changes in Netherlands Antilles law, or (2) clarify or update certain provisions of Schlumberger's Articles of Incorporation. - 4.
+To adopt amendments to the Articles of Incorporation of the Company. - 4.
 To approve the adoption of the Schlumberger 2005 Stock Option Plan. - 5.
 To approve the adoption of an amendment to the Schlumberger Discounted Stock Purchase Plan. - 6.
 To approve the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm to audit the accounts of the Company for 2005.